Find out about our L&PDT

 - Design and delivery of the Aylestone Park Weir to give a strategic surplus water discharge facility for the City of Hereford

 Thomas Ashworth joined the team in a voluntary capacity following a presentation by David to members of the Institution of Civil Engineers in Gloucestershire on the diverse work in hand and the commercial strategy of the L&PDT.
 As a Civil Engineer he is playing a crucial role in helping to take projects forward, and we are also very pleased to have the assistance of his employer Tony Gee & Partners.
 They have an enviable reputation worldwide including such appropriate projects as the Falkirk Wheel, and we are very grateful for their ‘back office’ support in providing resources and technical expertise to assist Thomas in providing this crucial expertise to the H&G Canal Trust.
+We very grateful for his ongoing support Designing the Overflow at Aylestone, Cycle store at Over, embankment at Dymock and most recently the new bridge at Malswick.
+Currently he is designing our next project of the Malswick Swing Bridge.

 We welcome speculative applications from those who feel that they could assist in our work within L&PDT, in a voluntary, reduced cost or paid capacity.
 We are looking for people with a various skills and experience who have enthusiasm and an interest in the work of the H&GCT.
 Graduates and interns who feel that they could benefit from joining the team can also send a CV and a covering letter.